Julia-M-B/Machine_learning_projects/skip-gram-model/README.md

 The training process:
 - Loads vocabulary from the configured counter file
-- Creates train/validation datasets from the SQLite database
+- Creates train/validation datasets from the PostgreSQL database
 - Initializes the Skip-Gram model with the specified embedding dimension
 - Trains using Adam optimizer with learning rate scheduling
 - Saves checkpoints after each epoch